 - Model: LeBlanc System Rationale - Model 120

 - Serial Number: 494

-One of the coolest saxophones ever made! - Made to solve most all of the "saxophone issues".
+One of the coolest saxophones ever made! - Made to solve most all of the "saxophone issues" such as stuffy notes, trouble intonation areas and note passages.
 Data would suggest that there were less than 750 (alto and tenor) ever made.
-The design with intonation, evenness, with tonehole venting was also so engineered that it has mass amounts of screw adjusters (Add $300+ to a rebuild price for such; more pads, more adjustments like a Conn 26M/30M...).
+The design with intonation and evenness with tone hole venting was also so engineered that it has mass amounts of screw adjusters (Add $300+ to a rebuild price for such; more pads, more adjustments like a Conn 26M/30M...).
 I have seen multiple variations on this model as they may have made changes along the design (different neck emblems, octave keys..., most notable -- You can compare it to Sarge's Collection LeBlanc too; at #513 it had a different neck altogether!
 I won't list all of those.)
 Other notables:

 -gold plated springs

 -post construction (some are brazed directly on the body!)

 Confession: Serial number dating information on these is a bit low; considering how cool these are, I wish we sax-community members would build this one up along with all the variations that I've seen.
 Some will say 1950s, some 1960s.
 It's pretty safe to say that its era is in the range of 1955-1962.
 With extensive research, there have been original receipts of a #549 purchased in 1963, thus, my labelled era on this one is ~1960.